tilburgsciencehub/website/content/tutorials/project-setup/principles-workflows/checklist.md

 weight: 80
 ---

-# Checklist to Audit Data- and Computation-intensive Projects

 There is quite some material to cover to make sure your workflows become efficient, reproducible, and well-structured.